Tiers & Pricing

 License: Free, no time limit.
 No commercial use.

 The Community tier includes the full rule engine.
 There are no artificial rule count limits, no watermarks in generated output, and no expiry.
-The only restriction is commercial use.

 For: Individual developers building commercial software.